 Also, on download.com, which is the world most popular software download portal by CNET, Avast beats Bitdefender by a huge margin in terms of overall downloads.

-On social media, Avast once again shows its dominance; it has 4.1 million Facebook fans and 182K Twitter followers as opposed to the Bitdefender’s 1.3 million and 82K respectively.
+On social media, Avast once again shows its dominance; it has 4.1 million Facebook fans and 182K Twitter followers, as opposed to Bitdefender’s 1.3 million and 82K respectively.

 So it’s evident that Avast is more popular among users than Bitdefender.